Coronavirus: Outbreaks in private houses double as ICU beds scarce in some hospitals

 Cavan has highest incidence of coronavirus, followed by Dublin and Monaghan

-The number of outbreaks of Covid-19 in private houses has almost doubled in the space of a week, new figures show.
+The number of outbreaks of Covid-19 in private houses has almost doubled in the space of a week and some hospitals have no intensive care beds available, new figures show.

+The number of people who have confirmed cases of coronavirus in ICU beds stayed below 100 for a third day on Sunday but HSE figures show some hospitals have no availability or little availability of such beds needed for the most serious cases of the disease.

 There were 125 outbreaks of the disease reported in private houses up to last Friday, according to the latest epidemiological data from the Health Service Executive.
 This compares to 68 a week earlier.